 Conclusion – formal vs informal communication

-Every organization has its own formal communication channels however informal communication channels are always present and are mostly used by operational level employees of the company.
+Every organization has its own formal communication channels however informal communication channels are always present and are mostly used by employees at operational level.
 Formal communication channels are inevitable in large multinational businesses as such businesses are more decentralized and therefore correct flow of information is necessary at every level and/or division.
 However, medium-to-small sized entities may use both formal and informal communication to convey information and data to their employees.
 In hindsight, development and application of appropriate communication channels is important for managers to perform their routine tasks like planning, managing and controlling their organization efficaciously.